ndr09/NCHL/README.md

 ## Usage
 In this repository, you will find the implementation of the Neuron Centric Hebbian Learning model.
 The model is written using the PyTorch library.
-To reproduce the results from the paper, you will need also the by bullet or Gymnasium libraries.
+To reproduce the results from the paper, you will also need the by bullet or Gymnasium libraries.
-To set up the Python environment, we provide the requiremnents.txt file.
+To set up the Python environment, we provide the ```requiremnents.txt``` file.

 ## Paper Results and NCHL class usage
-To replicate the results from the paper, you can use the task.py file.
+To replicate the results from the paper, you can use the ```task.py``` file.
-If you want to import the NCHL model into your codebase, you need to import the NHCL class from network.py.
+If you want to import the NCHL model into your codebase, you need to import the NHCL class from ```network.py```.
 The following code snapshot is the minimal code needed to import and initialize an instance of the NHCL class with one input, one hidden layer with two nodes, and 3 outputs.
 ```
 from network.py import NHCL